Introduction: What is a hybrid car?

-Efficiency: Conventional batteries are highly efficient, and the entire pathway from energy supply to electric propulsion is the most efficient system available.
+Efficiency: Batteries are highly efficient, and the entire pathway from energy supply to electric propulsion is the most efficient system available.

-Charging at home: Convential batteries are simple to charge anywhere there is time and electricity.
-This allows for charging at home using the well established and efficient utility electicty grid.
-It has even been suggested ‘off peak’ charging of EVs cpould improve grid utilisation and potentially even lower electricty pricing per kw/h to homes.
+Charging at home: Batteries are simple to charge anywhere there is time and electricity.
+This allows for charging at home using the well established and efficient utility electricity grid.
+It has even been suggested ‘off peak’ charging of EVs could improve grid utilisation and potentially even lower electricity pricing per kw/h to homes.

 Best Solution for Predominant use case: For many people, battery electric provides the optimum solution with lost cost and convenient refuelling for almost their entire use of a car, even with short range batteries.
 Longer range batteries are only needed by most people for very rare long road trips.

 Road Trips (Charging away from home): Charging when parked other than at home is a challenge, but one with a variety of solutions.
 The biggest challenge is charging during a journey.
 There are recharging stations, but the time to recharge means these stations would need an enormous number of bays to service the same number of vehicles currently serviced at petrol/diesel fuel pumps.
 Consider a current fuel stop with, for example, 8 busy pumps.
 If the same number of vehicles are to be refuelled, and it takes ten times as long per vehicle, then 80 ‘pumps’ would be required.
 Currently it can take over 20 times as long per vehicle, even with the fastest recharging, and distance per refuel is lower, so vehicles need ‘refuelling’ more often.